maple24/Notes/Javascript/README.md

 // a module can have only one default export but multiple named exports
 ```

+## improve javascript performance
+- reduce application size with webpack
+- **use cache in the browser**
+- remove unused javascript
+- place javascript at the bottom of the page
+- use minification
+- use Gzip compression
+- avoid unnecessary access to DOM

 ## imutable
 > It is better to keep data imutable in js, in which case, 'this' will not be misleaded when called back.